 - swelling of the face and hands

-If the hypertension gets worse, it can lead to several life-threatening complications.
+If your high blood pressure gets worse, it can lead to several life-threatening complications.
 Complications that could arise for the mother during a delivery include:

 - bleeding in the brain, or hemorrhagic stroke

-- HELLP syndrome (hemolysis, elevated liver enzyme levels, and low platelets), which can cause permanent damage to your nervous system, lungs, and kidneys
+- HELLP syndrome, causing elevated liver enzyme levels and low platelets, which may lead to permanent damage to your nervous system, lungs, and kidneys

-About one in every 50 women who experience seizures, or eclampsia, will die from the condition, according to the United Kingdom’s National Health Services (NHS).
-Unborn babies can suffocate during the mother’s seizure, and about one in every 14 of these babies may die.
-Additionally, mothers who experience a stroke due to preeclampsia may have permanent brain damage.
+When preeclampsia causes seizures, it’s called eclampsia.
+Unborn babies can suffocate during a mother’s seizure, and about one in every 14 of these babies may die.
+Additionally, mothers who experience a stroke due to preeclampsia may have permanent brain damage or even death.

 - the placenta detaching from the uterus too early, or placental abruption

-- other complications associated with prematurity, such as breathing problems due to underdeveloped lungs
+- complications associated with prematurity, such as breathing problems due to underdeveloped lungs

-Babies that were born prematurely due to preeclampsia may also experience numerous long-term health issues depending on how early they were born.
+Babies born prematurely due to preeclampsia may also experience numerous long-term health issues depending on how early they were born.
 These include: